vamb/aboutus/en-US/terms/agreement.md

 **Each Verified Member represents and warrants that each time it uses the Platform:**

+  (a)	warrant to MOL that:

+   (i)		if you are a business, you are duly organized, validly existing and in good standing under the Laws of the country in which your business is registered and that you are registering for the Service(s) within such country;

+   (ii)		you have all requisite right, power, and authority to enter into this Agreement, perform your obligations, and grant the rights, licenses, and authorizations in this Agreement;

+   (iii)	any information provided or made available by you or your Affiliates to MOL or its Affiliates is at all times accurate and complete;

+   (iv)		you and your financial institution(s) are not subject to sanctions or otherwise designated on any list of prohibited or restricted parties or owned or controlled by such a party, including but not limited to the lists (Advise List).

-  (a)	it will only use the Transaction Services in good faith and in compliance with all applicable laws，including laws related to anti-money laundering and counter-terrorism financing；
+  (b)	it will only use the Transaction Services in good faith and in compliance with all applicable laws，including laws related to anti-money laundering and counter-terrorism financing；

-  (b)	all information and material it provides in connection with the Transaction Services is true, lawful and accurate, and is not false, misleading or deceptive;
+  (&#99;)	all information and material it provides in connection with the Transaction Services is true, lawful and accurate, and is not false, misleading or deceptive;

-  (&#99;)	it will not use the Transaction Services to defraud MOL, other Verified Members or other users of the Platform; or engage in other unlawful activities (including but not limited to dealing in Products prohibited by law); and
+  (d)	it will not use the Transaction Services to defraud MOL, other Verified Members or other users of the Platform; or engage in other unlawful activities (including but not limited to dealing in Products prohibited by law); and

-  (d)	in the capacity of a Seller, it
+  (e)	in the capacity of a Seller, it

    (i)		has the right to sell, distribute or export the Products using the Transaction Services and such Products do not infringe any third party’s legal rights;